englekk/handbook-docs/Fuse/03 - UI Components.md

 <Rectangle Fill="#00f" />
 ```

-However, using the `Fill` property creates a new @(Fill) element with the specified color, and is therefore not animatable.
-While it is possible, you will find that the color suddently changes midways in the animation.
-The property `Color` is recommended in `Fill`s place, and exposes a `float4` which you can animate.
+However, using the `Fill` property creates a new @(SolidColor) @(Brush) that holds the value specified by `Fill`.
+While it is possible to animate it, you will find that the color suddently changes midways in the animation.
+Therefore, the property `Color` is recommended in `Fill`s place, and exposes a `float4` which you can animate.

 > #### $(IsCompletelyTransparent:Finding out if a SolidColor is completely transparent)